 Strategy to address racism against people of colour

-Addressing racism against people of colour is an area of rapidly developing importance for Scottish heritage.
+Addressing racism against people of colour is an area of continued and pressing importance for Scottish heritage.
 Not only is racial equity a national priority for the Scottish Government, but the ongoing Black Lives Matter movement continues to call for institutional and representational changes in both society at large and in Scottish heritage more specifically.

 Staff at Scottish Civic Trust carried out research and and consulted with partners at the West of Scotland Regional Equality Council, Empower Women for Change, Next Step Initiative, Inspiring Families Development Network Scotland, Glasgow Night Shelter for Destitute Asylum Seekers, Colourful Heritage and the Our Shared Cultural Heritage project at Glasgow Museums to identify how the Trust could address colour-based racism in Scottish heritage.
 The resulting strategy examines SCT’s role in addressing racism against people of colour from three key perspectives: